-It was noted in the AGN's "Review of Distribution System Performance Winter 2005", Rev A, prepared on 7 December 2005, that the no pressure excursions had occurred in the winter of 2005.
+It was noted in the AGN "Review of Distribution System Performance Winter 2005", Rev A, prepared on 7 December 2005, that the Albany LPG network is generally robust, except that in July 2005, low pressure excursions were reported on 2 days.
 No other low pressure excursions were reported in Winter 2006.